ketwaroo/gogdl-php/README.md

 <?php

 /*
- * The instance of the GOGPHPDL class is created with login credentials
+ * The instance of the \GogDl\Downloader class is created with login credentials
  *
  *
  * A gogdownloader url looks something like this.